Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Little Feathers Preschool

-The Little Feathers Preschool is open to the public.
-Priority is given to enrolled Tribal Members.
-Children 2 years of age may be in diapers, those 3 and older must be fully potty trained.
+The Little Feathers Preschool Program is open to the public.
+Children 2 years of age may be in diapers; those 3 years and older must be fully potty trained.

-Parents must complete a registration packet at the center.
+Registration packets must be completed at the center or via email.
 All forms must be filled out for each child and returned before beginning the program.
-Enrollment in the program is offered on a space available basis as determined by the teaching ratio.
-Upon registration, a meeting between the parents and staff may be arranged to tour the facility, discuss program and policy standards, and share information about the enrolled student.
+Enrollment in the program is offered on a space-available basis as determined by the teaching ratio.
+Upon registration, a tour of the facility can be scheduled, and a meeting between the parents and staff describing the program, policies, and sharing of information about the child may be arranged.

 Before active participation, each child must have on file: signed parental consent, health history with any special medical or dietary requirements listed, current immunization, tuberculin, birth certificate, and a signed receipt of Personal and Parental Rights Statement in the Parent Handbook.

-The curriculum used in the Little Feathers Preschool is Houghton Mifflin.
-This curriculum is a hands-on program that is aligned with key preschool learning goals.
-It provides the children with the skills they need to succeed in school.
+The Little Feathers Preschool uses the Frog Street Curriculum.
+This hands-on program aligns with key preschool learning goals and provides the children with the skills they need to succeed in school.
+The curriculum begins every day at 9:00 a.m.
+Please have children here by that time.

 Operation